 invite expert comment on the entire value chain involved in the life cycle of a vehicle from manufacturing or retro fitment to financing to registration by the DoT, as well as how all these aspects are regulated or monitored;

-invite expert comment on how the entire eNaTIS system works and who all has access to the data on the system and to what extent each user has access, as well as how the system is secured from manipulation or fraudulent data capturing and/or transactions;
+invite expert comment on how the entire eNaTIS/Natis system works and who all has access to the data on the system and to what extent each user has access, as well as how the system is secured from manipulation or fraudulent data capturing and/or transactions;

+invite comments from stakeholders on the allegations of illegally converted vehicles used to transport paying passengers, tourists, staff, patients in converted Ambulances as well as converted vehicles used for the transportation of people while the original design is for transportation of cargo;

+determine from the Department whether it has plans to address these additional allegations or determine what progress it has made to date to identify these vehicles and whether a process is underway to remove these from the roads;

 identify and motivate criteria applicable to improve the manner in which the Department keeps track of all vehicles used in the public transport sphere in order to improve the safety of passengers and road users; and

-make recommendations to the Portfolio Committee on Transport in this regard.
+make final recommendations to the Portfolio Committee on Transport in this regard.

-The sub-committee will continue to be active until the finalisation and adoption of the Committee Report on the Public Protector’s Report.
+The sub-committee will continue to be active until the finalisation and adoption of the final Committee Report on the Public Protector’s Report and matters related thereto.

 Areas of work